Morgan Stanley slashes price target on Campbell Soup Company [CPB] – find out why.

+Campbell Soup Company [NYSE: CPB] plunged by -$0.36 during the normal trading session on Thursday and reaching a high of $49.77 during the day while it closed the day at $49.05.
+Campbell Soup Company stock has also gained 2.25% of its value over the past 7 days.
+However, CPB stock has inclined by 3.26% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 2.70% and lost -0.75% year-on date.

-Compared to the average trading volume of 3.23M shares, CPB reached a trading volume of 2357971 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CPB stock reached $15.10 billion, with 302.00 million shares outstanding and 169.69 million shares in the current float.
+Compared to the average trading volume of 2.94M shares, CPB reached a trading volume of 1301827 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CPB shares is $51.69 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CPB stock is a recommendation set at 3.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.